MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 }
 ```

-## Scenario 3: Use a barcode event for barcode scanning device
+## Scenario 3: Integrate a dedicated barcode scanner

-This scenario targets professional hardware devices, typically with laser-based barcode scanners, offering greater flexibility to developers.

-It supports hardware barcode scanners, such as Zebra or Datalogic, that run on Android 11 and above.
+This scenario integrates the use of professional hardware barcode scanners, like Zebra or Datalogic, with the mobile app.
+The design is aimed at enhancing the efficiency of users, like warehouse employees, who need to scan many items at a time.
+While the user scans a series of items, the system processes the incoming barcodes. <!-- offering greater flexibility to developers.--> <!--It supports hardware barcode scanners, such as Zebra or Datalogic, that run on Android 11 and above. -->

-It's designed for warehouse employees who scan multiple items in a short span of time.
-It supports scanning a number of items while AL processes the incoming barcodes​.

-Additionally, this scenario supports scanning barcodes and building a document without users interacting with the UI.

-When the scanner scans a barcode, the value is sent to the Business Central mobile app and then to AL code.
-AL code intercepts an event from an Android device and processes the decoded barcode.
+A significant feature of this scenario is that it allows for scanning barcodes and creating a document without the need for user interaction with the UI.
+When a barcode is scanned, the value is transmitted to the Business Central mobile app and subsequently to the AL code.
+The AL code then processes the decoded barcode after intercepting an event from the Android device.

-Setup per page, meaning that multiple providers can be registered.
+TheSetup per page, meaning that multiple providers can be registered.
 However, incoming barcodes are always sent to the current page.​

 AL developers need to explicitly instruct Business Central app to start listening for incoming barcodes.
-By default the Business Central app listens to these :
+By default the Business Central app listens to these events from the barcode scanner:

     private static final String DEFAULT_INTENT_ACTION = "com.businesscentral.barcode.receive_barcode";
     private static final String DEFAULT_INTENT_CATEGORY = "com.businesscentral.barcode.receive_category";